History of Pevensey Castle

 Pevensey offered a natural anchorage facing the Normandy coast, and any castle with command of this was of obvious strategic importance.
 Control of it not only ensured lines of communication with the Continent, but prevented it from being used as the base for another seaborne invasion.
 It was probably Robert who created the first permanent defences, refortifying the Roman perimeter wall and creating two enclosures (or baileys) within it, divided by a ditch and a timber palisade.

-In 1088, the year after William’s death, Pevensey’s new-found strategic importance was demonstrated during the squabbles between his eldest son, Robert Curthose, who succeeded William as Duke of Normandy, and Robert's younger brother William Rufus, who succeeded to the English throne.
-When an attempt was made to make Duke Robert king of England in William's place, the Count of Mortain and his brother Odo, Bishop of Bayeux, supported Duke Robert and held Pevensey Castle against the king.
+In 1088, the year after William’s death, Pevensey’s strategic importance was demonstrated again during the war between his eldest son, Robert Curthose, who succeeded William as Duke of Normandy, and Robert's younger brother William Rufus, who succeeded to the English throne.
+When an attempt was made to make Robert king of England in William's place, the Count of Mortain and his brother Odo, Bishop of Bayeux, supported Duke Robert and held Pevensey Castle against the king.

-There was a real danger that Robert would invade England in the exact footsteps of his father.
-To prevent this, William Rufus personally supervised a siege of Pevensey by land and sea.
-The castle’s powerful defences resisted every assault, but after six weeks a shortage of food forced the rebels to seek a truce.
+There was a real danger that Robert would invade England in the footsteps of his father.
+To prevent this, William Rufus personally led a siege of Pevensey by land and sea.
+The castle’s powerful defences resisted every assault, but after six weeks food was running short, and with no prospect of reinforcements from Robert the rebels agreed a truce.

 Despite this rebellion the Count of Mortain was allowed to keep Pevensey.
 But his son subsequently lost it, along with the other family estates in England, as a result of his opposition to William Rufus’s successor and younger brother, Henry I (r.1100–35).
 Henry granted most of this confiscated property to a Norman lord, Gilbert Laigle.